intellivoid/Socialvoid-Standard-Documentation/Specifications/CdnServer.md

-The parameter `document` must be the Document ID, and must be set. if you aren't authenticated or if you don't have permission to access this document, then a error response will be returned.
+The parameter `document` must be the Document ID, and must be set. if you aren't authenticated or if you don't have permission to access this document, then an error response will be returned.

-If the response code is `200` then the response contents will be the file itself, otherwise a error response will be returned in a `application/json` representation.
+If the response code is `200` then the response contents will be the file itself, otherwise an error response will be returned in a `application/json` representation.
 Below is an example post request to download a file from the CDN written in Python